emqx/blog/en/202110/emqx-newsletter-202109.md

 Early September, a few of us in the team got invited by the guys from Industry 4.0 Solutions to the Company Spotlight online event.
 Industry 4.0 Solutions is specialised in digitalising physical factory via the use of Big Data, Cloud platform, Artificial Intelligence (AI) and Industrial Internet of Things (IIoT).
-At the very center of the IIoT solutions, there is the MQTT broker (cluster), and EMQ X is the perfect MQTT broker in this big picture.
+At the very center of the IIoT solutions, there is the MQTT broker (cluster), and EMQX is the perfect MQTT broker in this big picture.

 It was a great pleasure to meet the people from the IIoT community.
-During the 1 hour session we had the chance to answer a lot of the burning questions about EMQ as a company and EMQ X the MQTT messaging broker as the product.
+During the 1 hour session we had the chance to answer a lot of the burning questions about EMQ as a company and EMQX the MQTT messaging broker as the product.
 Please check it out in this recording: [https://www.youtube.com/watch?v=nP7JAlpyvfo](https://www.youtube.com/watch?v=nP7JAlpyvfo)

-## EMQ X v5.0-beta.1 is released
+## EMQX v5.0-beta.1 is released

-We are excited and proud to announce the first pre-release of EMQ X version 5.0.
+We are excited and proud to announce the first pre-release of EMQX version 5.0.

 Here is a summary of  the features added: